-Using nothing more than the device’s microphone, you can mutter the words “Hey Siri” from a distance, and Siri will instantly launch and wait for your command.
+Using nothing more than the device’s microphone, you can mutter the words “Hey Siri” from a distance and Siri will launch and wait for your command.

 But what should you do if it’s not working as you’d expect it to?
 In this troubleshooting guide, we’ll go over a few things that could help you figure that out.

-So you’ve been repeating the words “Hey Siri” over and over, but Siri isn’t opening on your iPhone to take your command.
+So you’ve been saying the words “Hey Siri” repeatedly, but Siri isn’t opening on your iPhone to take your command.
 What gives?

 Here are a few things to look into:

 Does your device have “Hey Siri” turned on?